Appdynamics/elasticsearch-monitoring-extension/README.md

-# AppDynamics Elasticsearch Monitoring Extension
+# AppDynamics Monitoring Extension for use with Elasticsearch

 This extension works only with the standalone machine agent.